MCamp859/hello-world/quantization-aware-training-and-inference.md

 ## Set Up Azure Storage (Optional)

-Use Azure Storage for multi-node Kubernetes setup if you want to use the same storage across all the nodes.
+Use Azure† Storage for multi-node Kubernetes setup if you want to use the same storage across all the nodes.

 ### Azure References